ghga-de/milestones-docs/57-monkfish/technical_specification.md

 with MongoDB.
 There should be configuration to control access to databases and collections, as well as an API Key for authentication.

+Access control for database/collection resources should occur on a whitelist basis, with further specification for the individual permissions granted at the collection level for create, read, update, delete. `None` should be used as a wildcard, equivalent to 'allow all'.
+For example, specifying a collection but not the permissions enables all permissions.
+Specifying a database but no collections within it will enable all operations on all collections within that database.
+However, not specifying any databases at all will *disable* all operations.

 ### Not included:
 Object schema validation would be complex to add because the models can come from a